jaretpr/Github-Follow-Unfollow-Automation/README.md

 - **Starting Page Number:** Enter the page number where you want to start following or unfollowing users.
 - **Follow Users:** Click this button to follow all users on the specified page.
 - **Unfollow Users:** Click this button to unfollow all users on the specified page.
-- **Logs:** The tool will display logs of actions performed in the application after the WebDriver session is closed.
+- **Logs:** The tool will display logs of actions performed in the application.

 ## Important Notes
-- Non-Responsive Window: When the Selenium WebDriver starts running, the GUI may appear unresponsive because Selenium has taken over control.
-You can monitor the progress through the logs in the tool.
 - Rate Limiting: GitHub may temporarily block actions if you perform too many in a short period.
 The tool will handle this by stopping the process if a limit is reached.

 ## Example